 Increasingly, it appears that paying attention to early warning signs can help ensure that students are successful; this makes sense, as students who are struggling are likely to fall further and further behind without intervention.
 In future classes, I plan to incorporate an early warning system, in which students have to take short weekly quizzes.
 In order to avoid introducing too much additional stress, students will primarily receive points for taking the quiz, rather than for answering questions correctly.
 However, if they score poorly on a quiz, they must come meet with me in office hours to review concepts.
 Then, homework will serve as a way for students to practice, whereas the short quizzes will provide better information to me about which students are still struggling with the material as well as require students to come to office hours for additional reinforcement.
 I think this early warning system will also work well with undergraduate students, who are less likely than graduate students to seek out assistance when they need it.

 Beyond my experience as a teaching assistant, I have sought out opportunities to learn more about teaching within the higher education context.
-I am working towards earning a Certificate in College Teaching, which requires coursework in teaching as well as teaching observation.
+I am earning a Certificate in College Teaching, which requires coursework in teaching as well as teaching observation.
 I am also participating in Duke's Preparing Future Faculty program, in which I am working with a faculty mentor at North Carolina State University's College of Education.

 With training in public affairs from Indiana University-Bloomington and Duke University, I am prepared to teach methods courses in statistics and program evaluation, as well as substantive courses in U.S. education and social policy.